 Evaluation of Laboratory Operations at Water and Wastewater Treatment Plants

-Quality Control of PCB Analyses of Paint Waste
+Quality Control of Polychlorinated Biphenyl (PCB) Analyses of Paint Waste

-Gradient evaluated the history of analytical method development for the analysis of per- and polyfluoroalky substances (PFAS) in environmental and biological matricesin order to define the data quality standards relevant for different analytical methods, matrices and time periods.
-We have developed a timeline that traces the increases in measurement precision, accuracy, and sensitivity, as well as incorporation of additional PFAS analytes, from the initial analyses of total organic fluorine in blood serum, to the latest promulgated methods in drinking water, soil and other matrices.
+Gradient evaluated the history of analytical method development for the analysis of per- and polyfluoroalkyl substances (PFAS) in environmental and biological matrices to define the data quality standards relevant for different analytical methods, matrices, and time periods.
+We developed a timeline that traces the increases in measurement precision, accuracy, and sensitivity.
+The timeline also incorporated additional PFAS analytes, from the initial analyses of total organic fluorine in blood serum, to the latest promulgated methods in drinking water, soil, and other matrices.